elastic/ecs/rfcs/text/0000-multiple-users.md

 <!-- TODO

-Depending on the outcome of the discussion on `host.user.*`, mention it here
+Depending on the outcome of the discussion on `host.user.*`, mention it here.
+It's currently listed in the concerns below.

 -->